Unidocs1/sphinx_repo_manager/source/getting_started/install/onprem_helm.rst

 Utilizing In-Cluster Database Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following command will install the AcceleratXR platform and set up all necessary database
+The following command will install the Xsolla Backend engine and set up all necessary database
 servers within the running cluster.
 This is the **RECOMMENDED** install method.

 .. code-block:: bash